Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 The special Chef’s Table table in the Cielo dining room

-Once we were seated, a special, flowy, curtain closed around our space which provided a private enclave from the rest of the dining room.
+Once we were seated, a special, flowy, lighted curtain closed around our space which provided a private enclave from the rest of the dining room.
 As befitting such a distinctive meal, the table was elegantly set with gold rimmed china and gold cutlery.

 For each course, Chef Naveen described in detail what we were being served.
 Then, a group of eleven waiters came with our dishes, each guest being served by their own waiter as the plates were laid out in front of us in synchrony.
 The presentation with which we were served was as showy and artistic as the beautiful presentation of the food on each plate.